 How to take a road trip around Mexico?

-Additionally, if you are taking a road trip around Mexico, pay attention to state department warnings, such as only travel during daylight hours and stay on the Cuotas.
+Additionally, if you are taking a road trip around Mexico, pay attention to state department warnings, such as traveling during daylight hours and staying on the Cuotas.
 Cuotas, or toll roads, are typically safer than Libres (freeways).

 We’ve driven all over central Mexico, we’ve had friends take the night bus to and from Ixtapa, without any problems.